Facts about IWC Watches: 22 Interesting Things you Must Know!

 Like most luxury watch companies, IWC doesn’t reveal the total production.
-Before it was acquired by Richmond, the company did, and the numbers that IWC makes is relatively low due to it being an exclusive luxury watch brand.
+Before it was acquired by Richmond, the company did, and the numbers that IWC makes are relatively low due to it being an exclusive luxury watch brand.

-With the increased demand, many parts of the process are done through mass-production, but there are still many parts of the watchmaking process which is made by hand, such as finishing and assembly.
+With the increased demand, many parts of the process are done through mass production, but there are still many parts of the watchmaking process which is made by hand, such as finishing and assembly.

 11. IWC established its motto “Probus Scafusia” in 1903